StackVista/stackstate-agent-integrations/aws_topology/tests/cloudformation_infra/README.md

 4. Check the `ACCOUNT_ID` variable is set correct in `notification-send/build.sh` and then run this script with access to the target AWS account
 5. Uncomment the rest of the Cfn template, and deploy it

+The sqs-poll.py file contains the script that is included inline in the helloworld-serverless template.
+This has been included as it's easier to modify the original.

 This is necessary because the lambda function that reads from the RDS database needs a driver that we can't include in the template.
 TODO: make this easier to automatically deploy

 ## Deleting templates